CoreMedia/feedback-hub-adapter-tutorial/README.md

 The `FeedbackProvider` interface is the general interface to implement for any kind of feedback.
-It does not offer any kind of prefabrication and can be used if none of the existing `FeedbackHubAdapters` are applicable for your usecase.
+It does not offer any kind of prefabrication and can be used if none of the existing `FeedbackHubAdapters` are applicable for your use case.

 Tutorial Link: **[Implementing a FeedbackProvider](example_provider.md)**